emontzkajnl/livability/wp-content/plugins/wp-parsely/README.md

 #### The Parse.ly Content Helper

 The [Content Helper](https://docs.parse.ly/plugin-content-helper/) is a set of content insight tools including:
-- The [Parse.ly Dashboard Widget](https://docs.parse.ly/plugin-content-helper/#h-dashboard) - Displays the site's top posts in the last 7 days in the WordPress Dashboard.
+- The [Parse.ly Dashboard Widget](https://docs.parse.ly/plugin-content-helper/#h-dashboard) - Displays the site's top posts in the WordPress Dashboard.
 - The [Parse.ly Stats Column](https://docs.parse.ly/plugin-content-helper/#h-posts) - Displays published post performance for the last 7 days in Post Lists.
 - The [Parse.ly Editor Sidebar](https://docs.parse.ly/plugin-content-helper/#h-editor) - This sidebar is integrated into the WordPress Editor and offers insights about the content currently being edited such as:
-  - [Performance Details](https://docs.parse.ly/plugin-content-helper/#h-performance-details) - Displays performance metrics about the content currently being edited.
+  - [Title Suggestions](https://docs.wpvip.com/parse-ly/wp-parsely-features/title-suggestions/) - Generates title suggestions for the post/page currently being edited.
+  - [Smart Linking](https://docs.wpvip.com/parse-ly/wp-parsely-features/smart-linking/) - Automatically adds links to the current content that point to the most relevant and top-performing posts.
-  - [Related Top Posts](https://docs.parse.ly/plugin-content-helper/#h-related-top-posts) - Displays a list of the website’s most successful posts, similar to the post/page currently being edited.
+  - [Related Posts](https://docs.parse.ly/plugin-content-helper/#h-related-posts) - Displays a list of the website’s most successful posts, similar to the post/page currently being edited.
+  - [Performance Stats](https://docs.parse.ly/plugin-content-helper/#h-see-performance-details) - Displays performance metrics about the content currently being edited.
+- The [Parse.ly Excerpt Generator](https://docs.wpvip.com/parse-ly/wp-parsely-features/excerpt-generator/) - A Post Editor settings enhancement that generates an excerpt for the post/page currently being edited.

 #### The Parse.ly Recommendations Block

 The plugin includes a [Recommendations Block](https://docs.parse.ly/recommendations-block/) that displays a list of posts related to the currently viewed post/page.
-The Block is useful for showcasing related content to visitors, and it can also be used in Full Site Editing mode or as a [Block-based Widget](https://wordpress.org/documentation/article/block-based-widgets-editor/).
+The Block is useful for showcasing related content to visitors, and it can also be used in Site Editing mode or as a [Block-based Widget](https://wordpress.org/documentation/article/block-based-widgets-editor/).

 #### Advanced integrations support

 While the plugin works out of the box for basic integrations, it offers a host of features that easily allow for advanced integration scenarios:
-- Support for [Google Tag Manager, AMP, Google Web Stories and Cloudflare](https://docs.parse.ly/plugin-common-questions/#h-is-wp-parsely-compatible-with-amp-facebook-instant-articles-or-google-web-stories) is included.
+- Support for [Google Tag Manager, AMP, Google Web Stories and Cloudflare](https://docs.parse.ly/plugin-common-questions/#h-is-wp-parsely-compatible-with-amp-or-google-web-stories) is included.
 - The plugin exposes the `wpParselyOnLoad` and `wpParselyOnReady` JavaScript hooks that allow for advanced integrations requiring JavaScript, such as [Dynamic Tracking](https://docs.parse.ly/plugin-dynamic-tracking/).
-- Support for WordPress [network/multisite](https://docs.parse.ly/plugin-common-questions/#h-is-wp-parsely-compatible-with-wordpress-network-multisite) and [decoupled/headless](https://docs.parse.ly/plugin-decoupled-headless-support/) (GraphQL and WP Rest API) setups is included.
+- Support for WordPress [network/multisite](https://docs.parse.ly/plugin-common-questions/#h-is-wp-parsely-compatible-with-wordpress-network-multisite) and [decoupled/headless](https://docs.parse.ly/decoupled-set-up/) (GraphQL and WP Rest API) setups is included.
 - Last but not least, a wide range of hooks is available in order to customize the plugin's functionality even further.

 ### Documentation and resources